jukieCheung/Auricular_Acupressure_Device/details.md

 ---

 ## Pressure Adjustment
 The acupressure intensity of the AAD can be adjusted using the Pressure Adjustment Knob (1).
-When the white indicating bar on the knob is in a horizontal position, the acupressure is set to the minimal level, as shown in Figure 5.
-To increase the pressure, simply turn the Pressure Adjustment Knob clockwise, as illustrated in Figure 6.
+When the white indicating bar on the knob is in a horizontal position, the acupressure is set to the minimal level, as shown in Fig. 5.
+To increase the pressure, simply turn the Pressure Adjustment Knob clockwise, as illustrated in Fig. 6.

 ![Fig. 5](/assets/Fig5.jpg)
+*Fig. 5*

 ![Fig. 6](/assets/Fig6.png)
+*Fig. 6*

 ---